-In an effort to counteract this slouched posture we do the opposite and over extend.
-Now you will see the lumbar spine hyper extended, pelvis tilted forward (anterior pelvic tilt) and the sternum and rib cage elevated.
-This decreases the ligamentous stress on the poster aspect of the lumbar spine which isn’t a bad thing.
-To do this well we have to become efficient at using the muscles that hold us in that position, our spinal extensors and hip flexors.
+In an effort to counteract this slouched posture, we do the opposite and overextend.
+Now you will see the lumbar spine hyper extended, pelvis tilted forward (anterior pelvic tilt), and the sternum and rib cage elevated.
+This decreases the ligamentous stress on the posterior aspect of the lumbar spine, which isn’t a bad thing.
+To perform this, we have to become efficient at using the muscles that hold us in that position, our spinal extensors and hip flexors.
 The spinal extensors contract to keep your lumbar spine from rounding and your head falling forward.
 Your hip flexors in the front compliment this by pulling their attachment on the front of the lumbar vertebra toward their attachment on the upper part of your femur.
 This compliments the position of lumbar extension.

-In my opinion neither of these sitting postures are a problem in isolation.
+In my opinion, neither of these sitting postures are a problem in isolation.
 It is only a problem if you are stuck in one pattern only.
 We need to have the ability to bend and extend to move efficiently.
-I see athletes that over-extended and are unable to flex everyday in my practice.
-If you can’t touch your toes I may be talking to you.
+I see athletes that over-extend and are unable to flex everyday in my practice.
+If you can’t touch your toes, I may be talking to you.

-Let’s run with the theory that by sitting in an upright position you are training an efficient use of these muscles 4…5…6…8 hours a day.
-Your nervous system is primed for use of efficient movement through spinal extension and psoas activation.
+Let’s run with the theory that by sitting in an upright position you are training an efficient use of these muscles 4…6…8 hours a day.
+Your nervous system is primed for use of efficient movement through spinal extension and psoas (hip) activation.

-Remember folks it’s about the nervous system.
-We always want to talk about tight muscles but the reality is they aren’t tight they are guarded.
-Your nervous systems has sensory receptors called muscle spindles.
+Remember folks, it’s about the nervous system.
+We always want to talk about tight muscles but the reality is they aren’t tight, they are guarded.
+Your nervous systems has sensory receptors in the muscles called muscle spindles.
 These receptors monitor stretch.
-When the spindle feels it is getting stretched too far it will trigger the muscle to contract as a protective mechanism.
+When the spindle feels it is getting stretched too far, it will trigger the muscle to contract as a protective mechanism.
 One of the major functions of the muscle is to protect the nerve.
-In this respect feeling tight is really your body’s way to protect you from injury.
+In this respect, feeling tight is really your body’s way to protect you from injury.
 Sometimes that threat is real and sometimes it is perceived.

 Look at the mechanics of really good runners.

 You can see their core is engaged, beautiful fluid spine motion, effortless rotation allowing powerful activation of the glutes.
 There is nothing stiff or static about them.
 They certainly are not stuck in extension.
-Extension is going to rob rotation and robbing rotation is robbing power.
+Extension is going to rob rotation and THAT is robbing power.

-Try this for me.
-Arch your back into extension and tilt your pelvis forward into anterior pelvic tilt as much you can.
+Try this: arch your back into extension and tilt your pelvis forward into anterior pelvic tilt as much you can.
 Sustain the anterior pelvic tilt position and lumbar extension and try to rotate as far as your can.
-Now flip it, posterior tilt your pelvis relax your lumbar spine and rotate.
+Now flip it, posterior tilt your pelvis, relax your lumbar spine and rotate.
 Which went further?
 I’ll bet the posterior tilt position allowed significantly more rotation.
 Extension robs rotation and rotation is power.

 Taking a clinical theory and trying to practically execute is admittedly hard.
 Especially, when you consider the amount of time you spend exercising vs time spent training a seated posture.
-Is a one hour reset 3 times a week enough to undo an entire day of crap posture?
+Is a one hour reset 3 times a week enough to undo an entire day of poor posture?
 I don’t know.
 What if on top of that all your training is done in an extension pattern?
-Are you continuing to reenforce the same pattern?
+Are you continuing to reinforce the same pattern?
 I don’t know for sure but it sure is thought provoking.
 You are starting to see groups like the Postural Restoration Institute demand all day focus and Ido Portal talking about 6+ hours of training a day.
-It would be perfect but again as I sit here on this plane it’s obviously not a reality all the time.
+It would be perfect, but again, as I sit here on this plane it’s obviously not a reality all the time.

-If you are active with your mobility work you have done resets in the form of contract relax stretching, foam roll work, loaded stretching etc. I want you to focus on nervous system pattern training.
+If you are active with your mobility work, you have done resets in the form of contract relax stretching, foam roll work, loaded stretching etc. I want you to focus on nervous system pattern training.
 In this example we are going to focus on getting out of lumbar extension and anterior pelvic tilt.
 Remember, we need to trick those muscle spindles to relax if we are going to train in new ranges of motion.
 That is why contract relax stretching is so effective.
 It takes advantage of of the nervous system (I like Integrative Dry Needling too).
-Contract relax stretching or relaxation/breathing techniques of the hip flexors and lumbar extensors are going to be the ticket.
-We will explore these options at the seminar PHYT To Run.
+Contract-relax stretching or relaxation/breathing techniques of the hip flexors and lumbar extensors are going to be the ticket.
 Once you get them to turn off you will be able to more effectively activate your abs and glutes (remember the principle of reciprocal inhibition).
-So follow with exercises or movements that reenforce activation of anterior core and glutes.
+So follow with exercises or movements that reinforce activation of anterior core and glutes.
 Maybe throw in some loaded range of motion or positional training so that your joint receptors and muscle spindles begin to feel safe in that new position.
 We are training the nervous system.